LorenzDuremdes/Second-Brain/psychological trauma.md

 2. [[learned helplessness]] → psychological trauma^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 68–69]
 	1. being able to move and do something to protect oneself is a critical factor in determining whether or not a horrible experience will leave long-lasting scars
 3. overprotection → learned helplessness (parenting)
-	1. overprotection usually leads to many learned helplessnesses
+	1. ◇overprotection usually leads to many learned helplessnesses

 # [[physiology]]
 1. another characteristic they shared was that even their most relaxed conversations seemed stilted, lacking the natural flow of gestures and facial expressions that are typical among friends (psychological trauma)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 38]